Post-Market Registry of AURYON Atherectomy Device in Subjects Affected With Infrainguinal Peripheral Artery Disease (PATHFINDER)

 Time Frame: Till discharge, an average of 5 days

-Rate of device related complications requiring intervention, defined as peri procedural MAEs, reported by the operating physician as caused directly due to the use of the AURYON device.
+Number of participants with device related complications requiring intervention, defined as peri procedural Major Adverse Events (MAEs), reported by the operating physician as caused directly due to the use of the AURYON device.

 Till discharge, an average of 5 days